ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 This step is pretty easy.
 Go [here](https://www.raspberrypi.org/software/) and download the imager for your operating system.
 Then insert an SD card.
 Then use the imager app to write the image.

 I didn't use any of the images included by default in the app since I wanted to run a 64-bit OS.
 Running 64-bit is required to take advantage of the full 8GB of RAM in the RPi4-8GB.
-You can downlaod it [here](https://downloads.raspberrypi.org/raspios_arm64/images/).
+You can download it [here](https://downloads.raspberrypi.org/raspios_arm64/images/).
 Pick the directory with the latest date.
 (I used 2020-08-24.)

 ##### Mount the SD card in your computer to enable headless/ssh
 [Follow this guide](https://www.shellhacks.com/raspberry-pi-enable-ssh-headless-without-monitor/)